armbian/build/config/bootscripts/boot-generic.cmd.template.md

 All consoles defined in `SERIALCON`/`DISPLAYCON` and `BOOTSCRIPT_TEMPLATE__SERIAL_CONSOLE`/`BOOTSCRIPT_TEMPLATE__DISPLAY_CONSOLE` will be combined by the generic the bootscript into something that can be passed on to the Linux kernel.

-Multiple console devices can be defined by seperating them with a `,` (comma).
+Multiple console devices can be defined by separating them with a `,` (comma).
 Standard Linux kernel arguments are allowed:
 ```
 SERIALCON="ttyS0:115200,ttyGS0"
 ```

-See [here](https://www.kernel.org/doc/html/latest/admin-guide/serial-console.html) for more information on the arguments and syntax.
+See [Linux kernel serial-console documentation](https://www.kernel.org/doc/html/latest/admin-guide/serial-console.html) for more information on the arguments and syntax.

 ### Calculating the size of the device tree
 For the device tree (DT) it depends on the U-Boot version if the bootscript can determine it's size.
 The `fdt` shell command has a subcommand `header get` that can return the size of the current DT in-memory.
 In case the size of the in-memory DT cannot be determined, the filesize of the FDT will be used - aligned to `${align_to}`.